Royalty, Romans and Scholars – NEW TOUR

 Mercure Newbury Elcot Park Hotel ****

 Nestled in 16 acres of parkland and landscaped gardens, this country retreat is a wonderful location for groups exploring the surrounding areas.
 The four star 18th century hotel is conveniently located 5 miles from Newbury, Hungerford and the M4.
-There are 73 bedrooms, free on-site coach parking and a lift to all floors.
+There are 73 bedrooms and free on-site coach parking.
+There is no lift to the bedrooms with 17 ground floor rooms.
+Dinner is normally taken in the Percy Shelley suite overlooking the surrounding countryside.
+The hotel is four star self-certified.

 |5 day tour|